DecentricCorp/Lightrail-API-Docs/apiary-sources/output/apiary.md

               }
             }

 ## Balances [/cards/{cardId}/balance/]
-These endpoints are used to get the available balance assoicated with a Card.
+These endpoints are used to get the available balance associated with a Card.

 ---
 ### Get Balance by cardId [GET /cards/{cardId}/balance{?asAtDate}]